Energy Company Obligation (ECO) Funding

 What is it?

-A government scheme which legally obligates energy suppliers to fund energy efficiency measure installations (e.g. loft insulation) for homes in the UK.
-We are currently in phase 3 of ECO which runs until 31st March 2022.
+A government scheme that legally obligates energy suppliers to fund energy efficiency measure installations (e.g. loft insulation) for homes in the UK.
+We are currently in phase 3 of ECO, which runs until 31st March 2022.
 The purpose of ECO is two-fold: